 That’s payoff you can’t write off.

 But in order for your customer to find you, your SEO’s gotta be on point.
-Here’s a handy list of ten things that’ll raise your rank:
+Here’s a handy list of five things that’ll raise your rank:

 - Branding.
 Make a name for yourself through happy customers and quality services.
 Google pays attention to positive reviews, and how your business is perceived by its community can make a difference.